Guide to Solo Travel

 There are downsides to travelling solo – it is not always the easiest thing to deal with.
-The main issue people need to deal with are feelings of loneliness.
+The main issue people need to deal with is feelings of loneliness.
 Thankfully, the Internet is a great saviour if feelings of loneliness come to the fore.
 Chatting via Facebook, WhatsApp, or a video call via Skype can assist one to get through these difficult times.
 When I commenced travelling in the late 1980s none of this technology existed – one had to rely on either very expensive and poor phone lines or postcards and letters to communicate with home.
 In most cases this was too expensive, so I didn’t bother and just dealt with any issues myself.

 The worst option if you feel lonely is to return home.
 Every person who I have met who has curtailed their travelling to return to their home country because they miss family and/or friends has regretted it.
 Continue with your journey for as long as your finances or free time allows, and then return.
-You will be the better and stronger person for doing so.
+You will be a better and stronger person for doing so.
 If you don’t think you can spend another day on the road alone, see if you can convince a friend or family member to join you to undertake the rest of the journey together.
 Knowing that someone will join you soon will immediately change your mental state.

 Solo Travel Costs You More